personium/legacy-api-references/api/en/267_Received_Message_Approval.md

 # Message status change (unread, read, approve)

 ## Overview
-* approve Message
+* approve/reject Message
   * When the message type to be approved is message
     change message status to read/unread
-	* When the type of the message to approve is req.relation.build or req.role.grant
+  * When the type of the message to approve is request
+    * When the RequestType is relation.add/relation.remove
-	According to the values of RequestRelation and RequestRelationTarget of the message to be approved, register the relation and change the state of the message to approval/rejection
+      According to the value of the message, link/unlink Relation and ExtCell and change the state of the message to approve/reject
+    * When the RequestType is role.add/role.remove
-	* When the type of the message to approve is req.relation.break or req.role.revoke
+      According to the value of the message, link/unlink Role and ExtCell and change the state of the message to approve/reject
+    * When the RequestType is rule.add/rule.remove
-	According to the values of RequestRelation and RequestRelationTarget of the message to be approved, delete the relation and change the state of the message to approval/rejection
+      According to the value of the message, create/delete the Rule and change the state of the message to approve/reject

 ### Required Privileges

 message
-social(Requires only relationship registration/deletion approval)
+social(Requires only request approval)

 ### Restrictions